cgonyeo/gatekeeper/README.md

   all other doors, thus minimizing communication with the LDAP server

-The project is written in Haskell, and the local cache is implemented using an Observed-Removed Set CRDT, as is defined in [this](http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf) paper.
+The project is written in Haskell, and the local cache is implemented using an Observed-Removed Set CRDT, which is defined in [this](http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf) paper.
 All nodes check the LDAP server for changes, at random intervals and independent of each other.